 We would recommend you complete the assessments in one sitting.
 If your internet connection fails during the assessment, when you are able to access the assessment again, you will be able to pick up where you left off.

-Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not automated decision making.
+Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not by automated decision making.

 We use a strengths-based interview approach to identify a candidate's natural strengths to ensure they fit with the requirements and challenges of the role.
 Using a strengths-based recruitment approach has positive impacts on productivity, psychological wellbeing, energy levels and performance.
 You cannot prepare for a strengths-based interview however we would recommend that you listen carefully to the question, take a moment to think if necessary and be yourself when delivering your response to enable us to see the real you!

 Although your Assessment Centre is virtual, you will be on camera throughout so it is important to dress as you would if you were attending our office.
-The dress code is smart/casual.
+The dress code is business-casual.
 Also, remember that your background can be seen by your recruiter so ensure it is tidy and appropriate for the assessment.